 Now, we may be tempted to think “what harm could it do?”
 After all, it’s only for a short time, right?
 So, lets run the math.
 If the band/worship team play an average of 15 minutes per week, that comes to 13 hours of high level noise exposure per year.
 (Assuming this happens 52 weeks a year.)
 The effects of this repeated exposure will be very gradual and will likely go unnoticed.

 However, two groups will be affected far more than the average listener.
-One, is members of the music team, who, because of practice sessions, are exposed for longer periods of time.
+One, is members of the music team, who, because of practice sessions and/or multiple services, are exposed for longer periods of time.
 The other, is young children and unborn infants – who are far more sensitive to high sound volumes.

 The point of this example is that God’s justice, when it comes to the rights of others, is not confined exclusively to construction projects or flat roofs and pits.
 Vehicle maintenance (as in brakes, balding tires, etc), vaccines, firearms, driving habits and drinking habits all fall under the jurisdiction of these two commands.

 Listening to Jesus

 During his earthly ministry, our rabbi used an idiom that was common among rabbis of his day.
 The expression went like this: “You have heard it said . . . but I say to you . . . .”
 This idiom was not intended to convey new commands or teachings, but rather, to express an unfamiliar interpretation or amplification of an existing law.
 We see this in Matthew chapter 5 where Jesus says to his audience “You have heard that it was said to those of old, ‘You shall not murder, and whoever murders will be in danger of the judgment.’
 But I say to you that whoever is angry with his brother without a cause shall be in danger of the judgment . . .” (verses 21 & 22, NKJV) This idiom is used again in verses 27, 33 38 and 43.